smartjourneymining/User-Journey-Games/README.md

 - Company ID: ID of the company the developer is working for.
 For B2C developer is a dummy value entered.
 - Timestamp: Time when the event occured.
 - Type: Classifies types of events:
-    - state: Event relates to workflow of GrepS
+    - state: Event relates to internal changes in the system of GrepS
-    - subject:
+    - subject: Event realted to front-end activities
     - task: Event relates to the presented task
     - feedback: Event relates to the questionaire users fill out after tasks
 - Message: Event name